 M.S., Kansas State University, Manhattan, Kansas, 1988

 Post-doctoral Research Fellow, University of Texas, Austin, Texas, 1992-1993

-- Multiscale Complex System Modeling, Control, and Optimization
+- Multiscale Complex System Modeling, Analysis, and Decision Making

 Research Statement and other Highlights: